kaxinadiradze/kaxinadiradze/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm a backend developer working with NestJS, Objection.js, and PostgreSQL.
-I also have experience in penetration testing and bug bounty hunting.
+I also have experience in penetration testing and ethical hacking

 🚀 About Me